 Winchester Ponds is located on the Desert Wildlife Area west of Moses Lake at T18N, R25E section 13 and T18N, R26E, section 18.
 Access is allowed on Wednesday, Saturday, Sunday, and Management Area 4 goose hunting days during the youth hunt and regular waterfowl season.
-All visitors using the area must park in the designated parking lot located on the northwestern boundary of the property.
+All visitors using the area must register and park in the designated parking lot located on the northwestern boundary of the property.
 Parking is limited to 5 vehicles.
 Vehicles are not allowed in the parking lot before 4:00 a.m.
-Hunting hours end at noon and vehicles must depart the parking lot by 2:00 p.m.
-No access of any kind is allowed between 2:00 p.m. and 4:00 a.m.
 Additional restrictions are posted at the parking lot.
 Contact WDFW's Region 2 Office for more information.

 Windmill Ranch is located in Franklin County northeast of Basin City.
-Access is allowed year-round seven days a week.
+Access is allowed yearround seven days a week.
 All visitors using the area must park in designated parking lots on either Marion or Colonial Roads.
 Parking is limited to five vehicles per lot during October 1 to January 30.
 All hunters must register to hunt.
 Additional restrictions are posted at the parking lots.
 Contact WDFW's Region 3 Office for more information.